KhDan007/KhDan007/README.md

 Hello, my name is Daniyal.
 I'm 15 years old, and I learn code.
-Now I know:
+I am C++ Developer.
+In programming from 13 years old.
+I learn c++ for about 1 month.
-HTML, CSS, JavaScript and Python basics.
+Before it I learnt Python, HTML, CSS, JS and other cool stuff.
-Soon I will know much more.

 I live in Nur-Sultan, Kazakhstan.
 I study in NIS IB.
 I'm in 9th grade.